Roman-HLIS-Cosmology-PIT/romanimpreprocess/README.rst

 * `romancal <https://roman-pipeline.readthedocs.io/en/latest/>`_: The Roman pipeline to go from Level 1 (uncalibrated, 3D) to Level 2 (calibrated, 2D) data. *Note*: this is not used for scripts in ``romanimpreprocess.from_sim``.

 The ``romanimpreprocess`` workflows do not explicitly call the Calibration Reference Data System (CRDS), although both ``romanisim`` and ``romancal`` have the ability to do so.
 Rather, we are specifying calibration reference files in the YAML configurations.

+If you want to *generate* your own calibration files from flats and darks (as opposed to using externally provided ones) then you will want to download `solid-waffle <https://github.com/hirata10/solid-waffle>`_.

 Converting an OpenUniverse simulation to L1 format
 *****************************************************